 We should consider the advantages that a smart piece of software may have over us:

-- Speed: Computers operate at extremely high speed compared to brains.
+- Speed: Computers operate at extremely high speeds compared to brains.
 Human neurons fire about 100 times a second, whereas silicon transistors can switch a billion times a second.

 - Location: An AI is not constrained to one body - it can be in many locations at once.
 We have built the infrastructure for it: the internet.

-- Physical limits: We cannot add more brains into our skull and become smarter.
-An AI could dramatically improve its capabilities by adding hardware, like more memory, more processing power, more sensors (cameras, microphones).
+- Physical limits: We cannot add more brains to our skulls and become smarter.
+An AI could dramatically improve its capabilities by adding hardware, like more memory, more processing power, and more sensors (cameras, microphones).
 An AI could also extend its ‘body’ by controlling connected devices.